LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 ----------------

 - Efferent coupling (`Ce`): Number of entities that an entity depends on.
-These include objects receiving messages from the entity plus the implemented protocols, imported categories, and extended/instantiated/specialized objects.
+These include objects receiving messages from the entity, plus the implemented protocols, imported categories, and extended/instantiated/specialized objects.

 - Afferent coupling (`Ca`): Number of entities that depend on an entity.
-For a protocol, the number of protocols that extend it plus the number of objects and categories that implement it.
+For a protocol, the number of protocols that extend it, plus the number of objects and categories that implement it.
 For a category, the number of objects that import it.
 For an object, the number of categories and objects that send messages to it plus the number of objects that extend/instantiate/specialize it.

 - Instability: Computed as `Ce / (Ce + Ca)`.
-Measures the entity resilience to change.
+Measures an entity resilience to change.
 Ranging from 0.0 to 1.0, with 0.0 indicating a maximally stable entity and 1.0 indicating a maximally unstable entity.
 Ideally, an entity is either maximally stable or maximally unstable.